hbruce/image-diff/README.md

 ### Optional arguments
 `-o "diff.jpg"` output file (defaults to "file1_diff.jpg" if not set)

+`-m "mask.jpg"` mask file.
+Code will only check for difference where mask image pixel is 100% white (#FFFFFF)

 `-v` verbose

 `-s 20` sensitivity 20 (value between 0-100)